Endocrine Glands And Hormones: Function, Organs, Diseases

 • Luteinizing Hormone (LH): Ovulation stimulation and maintenance of sex hormone secretion.

-• AT or ADH: Water amount regulation in the body, water reabsorption in kidneys.
+• Antidiuretic Hormone (ADH): Water amount regulation in the body, water reabsorption in kidneys.

 • Oxytocin: Uterine contractions at birth, Milk letdown, lactation.

-This is sometimes thought of as the "master gland" and does act in a manner somewhat similar to the pituitary gland.
+This is also known as the "master gland".
 Such functions, through the release of hormones, actually do different facets of the body to control other endocrine glands.
 It has a very vital role in growth, metabolism, stress response, and reproductive processes.

 The hypothalamus lies just above the pituitary gland and communicates with it through the hypothalamic-pituitary portal circulation, a system of blood vessels that enables the direct exchange of hormones between the two.